-There are calls for new and creative ways of modifying the drug development process to get these drugs to patients faster and to increase the incentives for companies to invest in their development without putting large numbers of patients and money into futile trials.7 For example, when P2 trials have shown exceptional promise, people have called for bypassing P3 trials and going directly to approval without this extra layer of evidence gathering.12 Other designs, such as phase 1/2 or 2/3, create seamless transitions from phase to phase, using fewer patients, time, and resources (ideally).13–18 In neurology, other techniques for speeding up drug development include shortening P2 trials,14 using basket or platform trials,11 historical controls,19 pragmatic phase 3 trials,20 and futility designs.21 Although interesting, these methods of shortening the drug development process have been widely discussed elsewhere.
+There are calls for new and creative ways of modifying the drug development process to get these drugs to patients faster and to increase the incentives for companies to invest in their development without putting large numbers of patients and money into futile trials.7 For example, when interventions ahve shown exceptional promise in P2 trials have shown exceptional promise, some commentators called for bypassing P3 trials and going directly to approval without this extra layer of evidence gathering.12 Other designs, such as phase 1/2 or 2/3, create seamless transitions from phase to phase, using fewer patients, time, and resources – at least in the ideal).13–18 In neurology, other techniques for speeding up drug development include shortening P2 trials,14 using basket or platform trials,11 historical controls,19 pragmatic phase 3 trials,20 and futility designs.21

-This paper will focus on a method less widely characterized and understood that we call “P2 bypass”, defined for our purposes as the practice of initiating P3 trials without positive evidence from a P2 trial.
+The present thesis will focus on a method less widely characterized and understood, which we call “P2 bypass.” defined for our purposes as the practice of initiating P3 trials without positive evidence from a P2 trial.
+This might occur when drug developers skip phase 2, or…… [describe].
 Regardless of the value of knowledge gained by this stage of the drug development timeline, there are many documented instances of P3 trials that bypassed P2 in neurology.20,22–24 In these cases, the P3 trials may rely on data from other indications or drugs to infer information for their trial.
 For example, P3 trial investigators can extrapolate from trials looking at a similar drug in the same indication25 or the same drug but a similar indication.20,26 It is also possible that some variables typically reserved for P2 trials were studied in P1 trials.
 Alternatively, investigators sometimes run P2 trials but persevere after obtaining a nonpositive result on their clinical outcomes.
 We will use all these cases to mean P2 bypass.

-Our unpublished study suggests that 47% of P3 cancer trials bypassed P2 trials.
+A previous study, completed by the present author, suggests that 47% of P3 cancer trials bypass P2 trials.
 However, the drug development landscape is vastly different in neurology.
-For example, there are significantly fewer, and longer clinical trials in neurology than in cancer, and the benefit gained is often marginal and palliative.27 Contrary to oncology, where bypassing may be due to encouraging early safety or efficacy signals, bypassing P2 trials in neurology may be influenced by the lack of surrogate endpoints3,28 and desperation to find treatment options for a population with little to no treatment options, a practice termed “hail mary”.20,29 Other reasons companies might bypass P2 evidence include the “academic industrial complex,” market pressures, intense competition between companies, or the vast potential for payoff if successful.22 This approach (if the treatment is effective) would likely speed up the time it takes for the treatment to be approved.
-However, some reviews explicitly note the importance of P2 trials in neurology drug development and suggest against bypassing P2 trials.5,26,30 The lower amount of evidence available to shape the P3 trial after bypassing may limit its chance of being successful.
+For example, there are significantly fewer, and longer clinical trials in neurology than in cancer, and the benefit for neurikogy trials(?) is often marginal and palliative.27 Contrary to oncology, where bypassing may be due to encouraging early safety or efficacy signals, bypassing P2 trials in neurology may be influenced by an absence of biomarkers, low “pipeline density,” the lack of surrogate endpoints3,28 and desperation to find treatment options for a population with little to no treatment options, a practice termed “hail Mary”.20,29 Other reasons companies might bypass P2 evidence include the “academic industrial complex,” market pressures, intense competition between companies, or the vast potential for payoff if successful.22 Bypassing P2, if a treatment proves effective, would likely speed up the time it takes for the treatment to be approved.
+However, some reviews explicitly note the importance of P2 trials in neurology drug development and admonish against bypassing P2 trials.5,26,30 The lower amount of evidence available to shape the P3 trial after bypassing may limit its chance of being successful.

-In what follows, we will present the current literature on important variables typically explored in P2 trials in neurology, along with how the data can be used to make go/no decisions for P3 trials and to shape subsequent trials.
-This will be followed by a discussion of how bypassing P2 trials may impact the research trajectory and participants.
+In what follows, we will describe the current literature on important variables typically explored in P2 trials in neurology, along with how the data can be used to make go/no-go decisions for P3 trials and to shape subsequent trials.
+This will be followed by a discussion of how bypassing P2 trials may impact the research trajectory and the welfare of trial participants.

 The purpose of P2 trials in neurology